junxit/us-congress-bills-111/metadata.md

 - 2009-07-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 423 - 0 (Roll no. 481). (text: CR 7/7/2009 H7710-7712)
 - 2009-07-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 423 - 0 (Roll no. 481).(text: CR 7/7/2009 H7710-7712)
 - 2009-07-09 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2009-08-04 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2009-08-04 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 111-67.
+- 2009-08-04 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 111-67.
+- 2009-08-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 150.